 AP Statistics UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite 'B' (83%) or better in Honors Algebra II or an 'A' (93%) in Algebra II, and approval by the Math Department.
+Yes Credits 10 Credits/Year Prerequisite A 'B' (83%) A 'B' (83%) or better in Honors Algebra II or an 'A' (93%) or better both semesters of Algebra II, and approval by the Math Department.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description to the ma to four br conduction inference This course is equivalent to the first semester of a college level Statistics course.
+Course Description to the maj to four bro conducting inference v This course is equivalent to the first semester of a college level Statistics course.
 The purpose is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: exploring data by describing patterns and departures from patterns, planning and conducting studies and experiments, exploring random phenomena using probability and simulation, and statistical inference via estimating population parameters and testing hypotheses.
 Students will take the Advanced Placement Examination at the end of the year.

 Pre-Calculus UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite , , 'B' (83%) or better in Algebra II or a 'C' (73%) or better in Honors Algebra II.
+Yes Credits 10 Credits/Year Prerequisite A 'B' (83%) or better in both semesters of Algebra II or a 'C' (73%) or better in both semesters of Honors Algebra II.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
 Course Description necessary functions i This course will include review of the concepts from Algebra II.
 The major emphasis will be the introduction of skills necessary for success in Calculus with emphasis on trigonometry, infinite series, and graphing of a variety of functions in rectangular and polar coordinates.
 This course is recommended for the student planning to enter the field of business administration as well as those going into math or science related fields.

 Honors Pre-Calculus UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite . , 'B' (83%) or better in Honors Algebra II, or an 'A' (95%) in Algebra II.
+Yes Credits 10 Credits/Year Prerequisite A 'B' (83%) or better in both semesters of Honors Algebra II, or an 'A' (95%) or better in both semesters of Algebra II.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
 Course Description advanced strong geo This course is designed so that students who successfully complete it will be prepared to take calculus or any other advanced mathematics course.
 The course will focus on problem solving and encourage generalizations based on strong geometric evidence.
 Topics covered include relations, functions, and analytic geometry.
 Most topics will be explored in conjunction with their applications in business, economics, or science.

 Calculus UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite ' , 'C' (73%) or better in Honors Pre-Calculus, or a 'B' (83%) in Pre-Calculus.
+Yes Credits 10 Credits/Year Prerequisite A'C' (73%) or better in both semesters iof Honors Pre-Calculus, or a 'B' (83%) or better in both semesters of Pre-Calculus.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description strong algo continuous This course introduces topics covered in a first-semester college calculus course.
+Course Description This course introduces topics covered in a first-semester college calculus course.
 Students will be expected to have strong algebra skills and be familiar with trigonometric concepts.
 Topics covered will include the concepts of continuous functions, limits, derivatives of algebraic and trigonometric functions, analytic geometry, the beginnings of integration, and applications of all of the above.